Gary Glenn: Military career

 Glenn enlisted in the U.S. Army Reserves during the Persian Gulf War buildup in 1990 and served eight years in the Reserves and Army National Guard, including with the 1/183 Attack Helicopter Battalion in Boise, Idaho, and the 1460th Transportation Company headquartered in Midland, Michigan.
 He was named "Honor Graduate" of both Basic Combat Training and Advanced Individual Training, earned two Army Reserve Component Achievement Medals, and was honorably discharged at the rank of Sergeant in 1998.

 American Family Association of Michigan

-In 1999, Glenn became president of a recognized hate group, the American Family Association of Michigan, an organization dedicated to "preserving traditional Judeo-Christian family values, opposing Internet pornography in public libraries and special "protected class" status based on homosexual behavior or cross-dressing."
+In 1999, Glenn became president of the American Family Association of Michigan, an organization dedicated to "preserving traditional Judeo-Christian family values, opposing Internet pornography in public libraries and special "protected class" status based on homosexual behavior or cross-dressing."
 The organization campaigned in support of a 2004 referendum to amend the Michigan constitution to define marriage as "the union of one man and one woman"; the measure was overturned by the United States Supreme Court in 2015.